Automotive, fleet and coronavirus – what to doFor your fleet

 We want to help our customers manage their money and prepare them for the post COVID-19 world.

-Talk to your LeasePlan representative about
+Talk to your LeasePlan

 - A joint review of your situation, and an analysis of your fleet – with an extra focus on the vehicles that are up for renewal and opportunities for mid-lease changes